top of page

 Board & Staff

-Val Nixon, President of Lake County Land Trust
+Val Nixon, President of the Lake County Land Trust

 Val Nixon, a retired California Park Ranger has lived in Lake County since 1985.
 She was a well-known figure at the Clear Lake State Park where she served as a Park Ranger for 22 years.
 She is trained to protect, preserve and interpret lands of significant natural and cultural value.